Tea with Milk (1 Teacup (6 Fl Oz)), Egg Omelet (1 Large) and Brown Bread (1 Regular Slice)

 How to consume brown bread, egg omelet, tea with milk without glucose spikes

-Incorporate avocado slices or a sprinkle of olive oil on your bread to help moderate the absorption of carbohydrates.
+Add healthy fats such as avocado slices or a handful of nuts alongside your meal.
+Healthy fats can help slow the absorption of carbohydrates.

 Find Glucose response for your favourite foods